 Qualitative data is also called categorical data since this data can be grouped according to categories.

-For example, think of a student reading a paragraph from a book during one of the class sessions.
-A teacher who is listening to the reading gives a feedback on how the child reads that paragraph.
+For example, think of a student reading a paragraph from a book during class sessions.
+A teacher listening to the reading gives feedback on how the child reads that paragraph.

-- The cake is orange, blue and black in color (qualitative).
+- The cake is orange, blue, and black in color (qualitative).

 - Females have brown, black, blonde, and red hair (qualitative).

 Quantitative data is any quantifiable information that can be used for mathematical calculation or statistical analysis.
 This form of data helps in making real-life decisions based on mathematical derivations.
 Quantitative data is used to answer questions like How many?
 How often?
 How much?
 This data can be validated and verified.
 In statistical analysis, distinguishing between categorical data and numerical data is essential, as categorical data involves distinct categories or labels, while numerical data consists of measurable quantities.

 LEARN ABOUT: Statistical Analysis Methods

 To better understand the concept of qualitative and quantitative data, it’s best to observe examples of particular datasets and how they can be defined.
 The following are examples of quantitative data.

 - There are four cakes and three muffins kept in the basket (quantitative).